 - An offer.

 - Acceptance of that offer.

 The person making that offer offers to make a promise, and at the moment when the other party accepts that promise, a contract is created.
 Simply discussing an offer or the idea of making a promise does not put a contract in place.
 There needs to be a firm offer and firm acceptance in order for a legally binding contract to be created.

 In order for a contract to be valid, it needs to be proven that both parties shared the same vision at the time of the signing of the contract.
 That and the establishment of an exchange of value are required in every contractual relationship.

 In certain circumstances, the terms of a contract may be challenged.
 This is particularly true if these terms prove to be unethical, illegal, or impossible to make good on.
 However, the contract will still be valid as long as mutual assent and an exchange of value can be proven.

 There is no upper limit to the number of parties that may be signatories in a contract.
 However, each party is required to abide by all the terms and conditions contained in the agreement — whether these are stated or implied.

 There is also the possibility of nonsignatory third parties being involved.
 A classic example of this would be the beneficiary of a life insurance policy.
 However, his or her only legal action can be to receive a benefit that is a result of the contract between the two original parties.
 This third party would never be entitled to sue one of the signatory parties over the terms contained in the agreement.

 If you need help with agree to agree contract law, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with companies like Google, Stripe and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with companies like Google, Menlo Ventures and Airbnb.